 Note: If a response makes the context, audience and purpose of the writing clear, and these conform to the stated task, the "generally appropriate" text type can be considered "appropriate", and the "generally inappropriate" text type can be considered "generally appropriate".

 Register and tone:

-- Formal register - Serious, explanatory, persuasive tone
+- · Semi-formal to formal register - Serious, persuasive, and polite tone

 Please refer to the appendix for a list of text type conventions.

 Task 2